PKN-AUTDE/excal/README.md

     }
 ```

 All possible functions can be seen in src/visitor.py.
-To see which function may be needed for your use-cases run the ecal project using the -p flag.
+To see which function may be needed for your use-cases run the excal project using the -p flag.
 This will print an AST of the desired file.